AbdulmalikAlAqeel/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 Task4 : Reverses the content of an array of integers.
 Task5 : Changes all lowercase letters of a string to uppercase.
 Task6 : Capitalizes all words of a string based on specific separators.
+Task7 : Encodes a string into 1337 (leet) using a specific mapping.